Product Designer

 Everything in the Senior Product Designer role, plus:

-• Product knowledge: Deeply understand the technology and features of the group you are assigned and have a working knowledge of the end-to-end GitLab product.
+- Product knowledge: Have deep knowledge of the technology and capabilities in your group.
+Proactively learn and have working knowledge of the end-to-end product.

-• Open source: Create a welcoming community for every contributor by driving engagement of design community contributions.
+- Open source: Create a welcoming community for design contributors and drive engagement.

-A Staff Product Designer is expected to meet the base requirements and execute the responsibilities while coaching team members to collaborate and work iteratively.
+A Staff Product Designer is expected to meet the base requirements and execute their responsibilities while coaching team members to collaborate and work iteratively.

 Principal Product Designer